chetnashah/javawork/androidbasics/Fragments.md

+Dont use platform version, only use `androidx` version.

 ## Fragments

 A fragment is a reusable piece of UI; fragments can be reused and embedded in one or more activities.